 It was big news when oil was discovered near the Mennonite community of Spanish Lookout in 2005.
 It has quickly become the country's number one export, with international crude prices helping substantially on that front.
-The country currently exports a little over 5 million barrels of oil a month.
+The country currently exports 5,000 barrels of oil per day.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.